The Basics of Textile Recycling

 Wearable and Reused Textiles

-According to a U.K. industry source, about 50% of collected textiles are reused, and about 50% are recycled.
-About 61 percent of recovered wearable clothes are exported to other countries.
-In some African countries, as many as 80% of people wear used clothing.
+In the European Union, about 50% of collected textiles are recycled and about 50% are reused.
+Approximately 35% of donated clothes are turned into industrial rags.
+Most of the reused clothing is exported to other countries.
+Oxam, a British charitable organization, estimates 70% of their clothing donations end up in Africa.
 The issue of sending used clothing to Africa has generated some degree of controversy as to the benefits of such initiatives, where it can have an adverse impact on local textile industries, native dress, and local waste generation.

 The Recycling Process